When I got started with WordPress, one of the things that bothered me was the security issues associated with running a site built on PHP.

 My understanding of these free TLS certificates on their own are just self-signed certificates, meaning there is no real layer of security.

-However, Let’s Encrypt is a free “signed” security certificate authority that can be used with Cloudflare.
-I’ve been adding this configuration to client websites.
+However, Let’s Encrypt is a free “signed” security certificate authority that can be added to your website, before you add Cloudflare.